HIT-ReFreSH/PyMobileSuit/README.md

 Although MobileSuit is easy to use, its features are very comprehensive, so I haven't had the time to write complete documentation.

-The current version of PyMobileSuit is migrated from C # using ChatGPT and manual rather than rewritten so that it might be buggy, and that's why I had not published it on the pypi.
+The current version of PyMobileSuit is migrated from C# using ChatGPT and manual rather than rewritten so that it might be buggy, and that's why I had not published it on the pypi.

-### KNOWN bugs (2023.7.21)

-- Methods with args cannot be called as expected